Anything-Minecraft-Team/anything-minecraft/tutorials/en_us/JARS/ADVANCED.md

   travel across these different servers without returning back to the multiplayer menu screen.
   (It can be done with special plugins which utilize BungeeCord API to send you to the chosen server on click, you'll most commonly see it as the compass or a portal)

 - [Waterfall](https://papermc.io/downloads#Waterfall) - Fork of BungeeCord, faster than BungeeCord and has general improvements and tweaks which make it the more preferred network JAR, works basically the same as BungeeCord (talking about the use, it doesn't have a different system).

 - [Velocity](https://velocitypowered.com/) - A next-generation Minecraft proxy focused on scalability and flexibility.
 It allows server owners to link together multiple Minecraft servers so they may appear as one.

 - [Travertine](https://github.com/PaperMC/Travertine) - Fork of Waterfall with added 1.7.10 support if you want that old school experience ;)

+- [FlameCord](https://github.com/2LStudios-MC/FlameCord) - FlameCord is a patch for Travertine to fix possible exploits and add useful functionalities.